KenanA95/orex_scripts/README.md

 #### `point_drift.py`

-Point-to-point correspondance using the centroids of the brightest stars to characterize motion between images.
+Point-to-point correspondence using the centroids of the brightest stars to characterize motion between the launch 14 day images.

 ***